 Control Every Eccentric

-Lower the weight for 2-3 seconds on every rep. No bouncing, no dropping.
-This alone provides sufficient TUT.
+Lower the weight for 2–3 seconds on every rep. No bouncing, no dropping.
+For most lifters, this provides enough tempo control for productive hypertrophy training.

 Lift with Intent